E1 European long distance path: Practical

 Camping in the wild is not allowed in Denmark.
-There are however primitive campsites (Danish: lejrplads) along the route which commonly have room to pitch a few tents, a water tap or pump, and a simple toilet, and they are often free to use.
-The route takes the walker along easy going paths and quiet roads through the rolling Danish landscape.
-It often visits larger towns so other forms of accommodation are possible and supplies are no problem.
+However, there are primitive campsites (Danish: lejrplads) along the route, which commonly have room to pitch a few tents, a water tap or pump, and a simple toilet, and they are often free to use.
+The route is considered easy; it also passes through larger towns, so other forms of accommodation and supplies are accessible.

-You can also use one of the many shelters, which are placed along the route.
-You may find them on Waymarkedtrails.